Women in the United States labor force from 1945 to 1950: During WWII

 Additionally, women in the workforce struggled with housework and finding childcare.
-Women spent hours washing and ironing clothes at home instead of going to laundromats because at the time women wanted to work higher-paying jobs, therefore it was hard to find people to fill these positions.
 Many women left their children at home without adult supervision or any form of childcare.
-Some women left their children at home with their husbands if they had different shifts, with their older children or relatives.
+Some women left their children at home with their husbands if they had different shifts, or with their older children or relatives.
 Only 5% of American women had their children in daycare centers towards the beginning of the war.
 As a result, the government provided funding for childcare and welfare committees so that more women could enter the workforce.

 While women's wages rose more relative to men's during this period, real wages did not increase due to higher wartime income taxes.
-Although jobs that had been previously closed to women opened up, demographics such as African American women who had already been participating more fully experienced less change.
+Although jobs that had been previously closed to women opened up, demographics such as African American women who had already been working experienced less change.
 Their husbands' income effect was historically even more positive than white women's.
-During the war, African American women engagement as domestic servants decreased from 59.9% to 44.6%, but Karen Anderson in 1982 characterized their experience as “last hired, first fired.”
+During the war, African American women's engagement as domestic servants decreased from 59.9% to 44.6%, but Karen Anderson in 1982 characterized their experience as “last hired, first fired.”